 - Preheat the oven to 425 degrees.

 - Cut the sweet potatoes into fries.
-I leave the skin on for added nutrients and texture.
 It’s important that they are all roughly the same size.
 They don’t have to all be the same length, but their width should be about the same so that they all cook at the same rate.

 - Coat your “fries” in ghee and sea salt.

 - Spread the fries out on a parchment-lined baking sheet.
 You may need to use two baking sheets so that the fries have enough space.
 Make sure the fries are spread out and not touching each other.